 Data Sources

 Both teams will be exploring opportunities to engage with local councils to obtain access and knowledge and understanding of data currently held by the authorities including education and social care.
-We recognise that it is only through utilisation and optimisation of sharing data between organisations that we can truly understand and develop services fit for population.
+We recognise that it is only through utilisation and optimisation of sharing data between organisations that we can truly understand and develop services fit for population health improvement.

 In Liverpool, we are pursuing linkage with a Liverpool City Council held dataset called ‘Sentinel’, which contains children social care data augmented with other sources such as education, welfare, homelessness, and other vulnerabilities.